 There is an elegant story about the conversation which Buddha had with his favorite disciple ‘Ananda’.
 It is said that when Buddha was consciously going for Maha Samadhi, Ananda became very anxious because he wanted to know the ultimate nature of his existence.
 He asked Buddha, ‘Are you, God’?
 Buddha said No, I am not.
 Then Ananda asked, ‘Are you a messenger or a prophet?’.
 Buddha said No, I am not even that.
 Ananda became very impatient and finally asked, ‘If you are not the God; If you are not a Prophet or Messanger, then Who are you’?
 And these were Buddha’s final words to Ananda, He said, ‘I am awake’.
 So what we can learn from this conversation is that we should be constantly aware of our true nature, which ultimately gives us an access to the reality.
 Thoughts, feelings, emotions & actions are not the realities, these are small fluctuations of life which comes and go within the domain of awareness.
 All that exists is consciousness and the experiences in consciousness.
 Experiences are again the modified forms of awareness.

 Hence these Chakras are nothing but the different dimensions from where we can move from one level of awareness to the another and finally to the ultimate which we call as cosmic consciousness or the Akaashik field.
-Also as a piece of life we need to evolve in our perception as well.
+Also as a piece of life, we need to evolve in our perception as well.
 To completely understand the relevance of these Chakras, we need to go beyond our logical mind, because this is that dimension which is beyond logic.
-If you look at the life carefully, the whole design of life is such that we don’t have any proper logical explanation to it.
+If you look at the life carefully, the whole design of life is such that we don’t have any proper logical explanation for it.
 The great philosophers of our times have been somehow able to explain it in the form of a poetry or a story.
 Because that is the best way to explain it, there is no other way.
-Everyone of us have the capability to achieve the stage where we can activate Chakras within our body, we just need to become more and more aware of the true nature of our existence by paying attention to every aspect of our life.
-Yoga is the door way which can lead us to the self realization of the highest level.
+Every one of us has the capability to achieve the stage where we can activate Chakras within our body, we just need to become more and more aware of the true nature of our existence by paying attention to every aspect of our life.
+Yoga is the doorway which can lead us to the self-realization of the highest level.

 Hope you must have enjoyed reading this article as much as I enjoyed writing it.